 2.2.3.1 Transmitting antenna height interpolation

-Since antenna heights of 30 and 250 metres are to be considered, the propagation curves are interpolated using equation 8 in section 4.1 of Annex 5 to Recommendation ITU-R P.1546-4.
+The propagation curves can be interpolated for various transmitting antenna heights between 10 m and 1 200 m using equation 8 in section 4.1 of Annex 5 to Recommendation ITU-R P.1546-4.
+The height of the DTV receiving antenna is assumed to be at 10 m in all cases.

 2.2.3.2 Transmitting antenna height extrapolation

 Recommendation ITU-R P.1546 provides propagation curves for transmitting antenna heights between 10 and 1 200 metres.
-Since the personal/portable cognitive device has an antenna height of 1.5 metres, section 4.2 in Annex 5 is used to extrapolate the propagation curves.
+Since the personal/portable cognitive device has an antenna height of 1.5 metre, section 4.2 in Annex 5 is used to extrapolate the propagation curves.
 The propagation curves are further extrapolated for distances less than one km using the methodology found in section 14 of Annex 5.
+Again, the height of the DTV receiving antenna is assumed to be at 10 m in all cases.

 2.2.3.3 Frequency interpolation